trifwn/OscillationLSTM/README.md

-# OscillationLSTM
+# TimeSeries Analysis
+Windowing System
+Input Pipeline
+Network Builder with Autoregressive Option
-Oscillation prediction with LSTM
+Oscillation prediction with LSTM and more